forestdb/forestdb.org/models/2025-problang-adjectives-qud.md

 #### Our model’s QUDs:
 - QUD = question under discussion.

-- We have the same QUDs as original hyperbole model but without the “approxPrice” and the “approxPriceValence” QUDs.
+- We have the same QUDs as the original hyperbole model but without the “approxPrice” and the “approxPriceValence” QUDs.

 ~~~~